Fat City (novel)

-Fat City is a novel by Leonard Gardner published in 1969.
-It is his only novel.
-Its prestige has grown since its publication, due to critical acclaim from Joan Didion and Walker Percy, among others.
+Fat City is a novel by American writer Leonard Gardner published in 1969.
+His only novel, its prestige has grown since its publication, due to critical acclaim from Joan Didion and Walker Percy, among others.
 Denis Johnson cites it as a major influence on his writing.
 The book is widely considered a classic of boxing fiction.

 Plot summary

-Set in the small-time boxing circuit of Stockton, California, in the late 1950s, the novel concerns the revival of a semi-retired Billy Tully's career and the first fights of a novice, Ernie Munger.
-At twenty-nine years old and discouraged not only by his defeat to another lightweight fighter in Panama, but also from the desertion of his wife two years earlier, Tully meets and spars with Munger at the local YMCA and remarks on his talent, suggesting he visit his former trainer Ruben Luna.
+Twenty-nine year old semi-retired boxer Billy Tully is discouraged not only by his defeat to another lightweight fighter in Panama, but also from the desertion of his wife two years earlier.
+In the small-time boxing circuit of Stockton, California, in the late 1950s, Tully meets and spars with novice fighter Ernie Munger at the local YMCA.
+Remarking on his talent, Tully suggests Munger visit Tully's former trainer, Ruben Luna.

 Disgusted by his lack of fitness and power, Tully entertains the idea of returning to the ring in a bid to reclaim his self-respect and possibly his ex-wife.
-Munger meanwhile impregnates his girlfriend, Faye, and marries her out of obligation, vowing to support his young family by winning fights.
-After losing his first amateur bout he attains some success and, despite his anxieties about marriage, seems poised to ascend the circuit ranks.
-Tully, meanwhile is wracked by uncertainty and divides his time between working as a low-paying farm laborer and drinking heavily in seedy bars and motels.
-He relocates frequently to different hotels, due to non-payment of bills and disruptive behavior.
-After a brief affair with an alcoholic barfly named Oma, Tully strengthens his resolve and makes a concerted effort to prepare for a fight with a moderately well-known but aging Mexican fighter named Arcadio Lucero.
+Munger gets his girlfriend, Faye, pregnant and marries her out of obligation, vowing to support his young family through the ring.
+After losing his first amateur bout he has some success and, despite his anxieties about marriage, seems poised to ascend the circuit ranks.
+Tully, meanwhile is wracked by uncertainty and divides his time between working as a low-paying crop picker and drinking heavily in seedy bars and motels.
+Directionless, he drifts between different hotels, behind on his bills and being a disruption.
+After a brief affair with an alcoholic barfly named Oma, Tully strengthens his resolve and makes a concerted effort to prepare for a fight against a moderately well-known but aging Mexican fighter, Arcadio Lucero.

-Tully narrowly wins the fight on a bill with Munger, who is also victorious in his professional debut.
-Though momentarily bolstered by his victory, Tully pines for Oma, his ex-wife, or any woman, realizing that his career is over and the past can not be reclaimed.
-He quarrels with Luna over payment for the fight (Luna has been advancing Tully money to pay for his hotel rooms) and is bitter with Luna over a perceived lack of support in his early career.
-Alone and without any future prospects, he descends into an abyss of inebriation, becoming just another unshaven face at the bar recalling former greatness.
-Munger continues to fight and, hitchhiking home from a fight in Salt Lake City alone, he is picked up by two young women who eject him from the car on a stretch of highway in the dark of night after an awkward exchange revealing Munger's lustful longing.
-The novel ends with the suggestion that Ernie Munger may be starting down the same desperate and well-worn path as Billy Tully.
+Tully ekes out a win on a bill that Munger appeared below him on the undercard, successful in his professional debut.
+Though momentarily bolstered by his victory, Tully pines for the companionship of any woman, realizing that his career is over and the past can not be reclaimed.
+He quarrels with Luna over his limited cut of the fight's purse, dismissing that Luna had merely recouped advances given to him, and is bitter and recriminating with Luna over a perceived lack of support in his last fight.
+Alone and without any future prospects, he descends into an abyss, becoming just another unshaven drunk at the bar lost in the haze of his past.
+Munger continues to fight and, hitchhiking home alone from a bout in Salt Lake City, Utah, he is picked up by two young women who abandon him on a stretch of empty highway in the dark of night over an awkward exchange revealing his lustful longings.